cmaurini/cmaurini.github.io/codes.md

 date:   2017-08-26 19:02:34 +0800
 ---

+- ’*Computational fracture mechanics examples with FEniCSx*–(https://newfrac.github.io/fenicsx-fracture/Index.html)

 - [*Basic computational methods for fracture mechanics using `dolfinx`*](https://gitlab.com/newfrac/CORE-school/newfrac-core-numerics#basic-computational-methods-for-fracture-mechanics) with Laura De Laurenzis, ETH Zurich, in the framework of the [Newfrac project](https://www.newfrac.eu)

-- [*Training on dolfinx including nonlienear elasticity and phase-field fracture*](https://newfrac.gitlab.io/newfrac-fenicsx-training/), in collaboration with Jack Hale, University of Luxembourg, in the framework of the [Newfrac project](https://www.newfrac.eu).
+- [*Training on dolfinx including nonlinear elasticity and phase-field fracture*](https://newfrac.gitlab.io/newfrac-fenicsx-training/), in collaboration with Jack Hale, University of Luxembourg, in the framework of the [Newfrac project](https://www.newfrac.eu).

 - A tutorial as Jupyter notebooks that I use for short courses (with fenics-old, outdated), on [colab](https://colab.research.google.com/github/cmaurini/damage-course/blob/master/notebook/VarFrac.ipynb)